 The beauty of chocolate bark lies in its imperfections.
 In fact, I’d argue that chocolate bark looks really weird when cut into perfectly symmetrical squares.
 Break it up, let the natural granulation in the chocolate determine the size and shape of the pieces: that’s the beauty of bark.
 It’s much prettier than it’s name implies (seriously? bark? can’t we find another name for it, already?
 It deserves that much, at least.)

 If you have a Trader Joe’s near you, they have all the ingredients you need.
 I used their Pound Plus 72% dark chocolate bar for the base, peanut butter chips, and their entirely addictive mini milk chocolate peanut butter cups on top.
-I’ve heard that, for the peanut butter chips especially, other brands may not melt as smoothly – if that’s the case just add a tablespoon or so of unflavored vegetable shortening to smooth it out.
+Reese’s brand peanut butter chips work great as well, but I usually recommend adding a tablespoon or so of unflavored vegetable shortening to smooth it out.

 Chocolate Peanut Butter Cup Bark

 This easy, 3-ingredient recipe is the ultimate treat for chocolate and peanut butter lovers, complete with gorgeous swirls of peanut butter and topped with mini peanut butter cups.
 YUM!

 - 8 ounces good quality, dark chocolate (70-80%), very finely chopped

 - 1 tablespoon unflavored vegetable shortening or coconut oil (optional, as needed)

 - 1 cup mini peanut butter cups (I used Trader Joe’s, but you can also chop up larger peanut butter cups instead)